michaeltieso/discourse-mediabot/README.md

    ./launcher rebuild app
    ```

-3. Enable the plugin in your Discourse admin settings
+3. Enable the plugin in your Discourse admin settings:
+   - Go to Admin → Settings → Plugins → Discourse MediaBot

 ## Configuration